onfido/api-java-client/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 String applicantId = "applicantId_example"; // String |
-String page = "page_example"; // String | The page to return.
+Integer page = 56; // Integer | The page to return.
 Defaults to the first page if omitted.
-The first page is `page=1`
-String perPage = "perPage_example"; // String | The number of objects per page.
+The first page is `page=1` Integer perPage = 56; // Integer | The number of objects per page.
 Defaults to 20 if omitted. try {
     ChecksList result = apiInstance.listChecks(applicantId, page, perPage);
     System.out.println(result);